ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ### The World's Biggest Crowdsale

-Historically Hard forks have been opt-in meaning that you had to explicitly show you support the hard fork by changing a setting.
-Instead here we had a different situation.
-The DAO bailout was the default option and if you were against it, you had to opt-out and run your client with the --oppose-dao-fork flag.
-You can imagine that many people simply didn’t care about changing it.

-12 hour notice means half of the world was sleeping or working.
-Less than 6% Ether holders voted
-One single address voted with so much Ether that it amounted to 25% of all votes - remember, there was a 72 million premine

 At the time, many saw The DAO as a "no risk" investment, as not only did it have trustworthy curators, but investors would be able to withdraw their funds from The DAO in future via a "split" mechanism; this further incentivised contributions as investors could "opt-out" later, but only had one chance to "opt-in" during the initial crowdsale.

 Slock.it launched The DAO crowdsale in April 2016, and the ETH began to roll in.
 But soon there were signs that something wasn't quite right.
 During the crowdsale, [slock.it announced a security proposal](https://medium.com/ursium-blog/dao-security-a-proposal-to-guarantee-the-integrity-of-the-dao-3473899ace9d), a curator [called for a moratorium](https://hackingdistributed.com/2016/05/27/dao-call-for-moratorium/), and another prominent curator [gave a warning and stepped down](https://gavofyork.medium.com/why-ive-resigned-as-a-curator-of-the-dao-238528fbd447).